Epithets of Artemis: O-P

 Phosphoros, carrier of light.
 In Ancient Messene she is carrying a torch as a moon-goddess and she is identified with Hecate.

 Polo, in Thasos, with inscriptions and statues from the Hellenistic and Roman period.
 The name is probably related to "parthenos" (virgin).

 Potamia, of the river, at Ortygia in Sicily.
 In a legend Arethusa, was a chaste nymph and tried to escape from the river god Alpheus who fell in love with her.
 She was transformed by Artemis into a stream, traversed underground and appeared at Ortygia, thus providing water for the city.
 Ovid calls Arethusa, "Alfeias" (Alfaea) (of the river god).

 Potnia Theron, mistress of the animals.
 The origin of her cult is Pre-Greek and the term is used by Homer for the goddess of hunting.
 Potnia was the name of the Mycenean goddess of nature.
 In the earliest Minoan conceptions the "Master of the animals" is depicted between lions and daimons (Minoan Genius).
 Sometimes "potnia theron" is depicted with the head of a Gorgon, who is her distant ancestor.
 She is the only Greek goddess who stands close to the daimons and she has a wild side which differentiates her from other Greek gods.
 In the Greek legends when the goddess was offended she would send terrible animals like the Erymanthian boar and Calydonian boar to laid waste the farmer's land, or voracious birds like the Stymphalian birds to attack farms and humans.
 In Arcadia and during the festival of Laphria, there is evidence of barbaric animal sacrifices.

+Praos, mild, gentle or tame, tied to appeasing her cruel or wild nature.
+Inscribed on a 3rd century BC couple's offering at Delphi.

 Pythia, as a goddess worshipped at Delphi.

 Hecate or Artemis is depicted with a bow, twin flaming torches and a large dog.
 Archaic Attic black figure kylix, attributed to Kleibolos Painter.
 Museum of the University of Tübingen, Baden.